Decentraland-DAO/wiki-adv/(High-Poly) Sculpting Wearables.md

 ## Sculpting Wearables
-As you're following approach with base mesh and Multiresolution modifier, instead of sculpting models from scratch, you can simply draw couple of stylized folds with crease brush on all cloth parts and then move to next article.
+As you're following approach with base mesh and Multiresolution modifier, instead of sculpting models from scratch, you will simply draw couple of stylized folds with crease brush on all prepared wearables models.

+### Keep Shapes
+When you will start sculpting folds and other details, you should keep in mind, that you want to avoid any huge deformations of models shapes and silhouette, otherwise you will need to do retopology or adjust shapes of low-poly models after sculpting.
+If you will ignore that thing, you will encounter with baking issues in future, because perfect bakes works only when low-poly and high-poly shapes almost same.

+### Final Result

 Here is result that you should achieve by sculpting couple of stylized folds.